RohitBhaskarUday/Tuffy-Recipe-Management-RESTful-API/README.md

 - /protected: A protected endpoint to check the current user's identity using the JWT access token.
 - /protected/recipes (protected): Allows authorized users to access all recipes, including their instructions.
 # Error Handlers
  Define error handlers for HTTP status codes 400 (Bad Request), 401 (Unauthorized), 404 (Not Found), 500 (Internal Server Error), and 409 (Conflict Error).
-These handlers return appropriate error messages.You can access different routes to test these error responses, such as: • /unauthorized to simulate a 401 error (Unauthorized) • /check_age to check if a provided age is valid (with potential 400 error) • /trigger_error to simulate a 500 error (Internal Server Error) • The application responds with appropriate error messages based on the route you access.
+These handlers return appropriate error messages.You can access different routes to test these error responses, such as: Failed to upload the file(400), File uploaded successfully(200),No recipes found (404), Invalid credentials (401).
+# Authentication
+- User Registration: Users can register with a unique username and password.
+- User Login: Users can log in with their credentials to obtain a JWT access token.
+- JWT Protection: Certain endpoints are protected and require a valid JWT access token for access.
+# Documentation